 Gisella-Guadalupe Páez

-Gisella Guadalupe Páez is currently a trainee with Boston Dance Theatre (BDT) under the co-artistic direction of Jessie Jeanne Stinnett and Itzik Galili.
-Since joining the program in September 2025, she has trained daily with the main company and understudied their diverse repertoire.
-As part of the trainee cohort, she has performed in new works by Daniel Navarro Lorenzo, Chloe Crenshaw, Betty Garcia, and Henoch Spinola.
+Since joining the Boston Dance Theater (BDT) trainee program in September 2025 under the co-artistic direction of Jessie Jeanne Stinnett and Itzik Galili, she trains daily with the main company, understudies their repertoire, and explores the company's use of choreographic and improvisational methodologies, performance pedagogies, and critical dance processes involving history and theory.
+As part of the trainee cohort she has performed in new works by Daniel Navarro Lorenzo, Chloe Crenshaw, Betty Garcia, and Henoch Spinola.

-Beyond performance, Gisella possesses an extensive background in somatic research and fitness instruction.
-Having taught various exercise modalities in studio settings, she has developed a foundation in strength-based training and form-focused pedagogy.
+Prior to BDT, Gisella worked as a freelance artist, her professional experience includes collaborative projects with Boris Charmatz at The Barnes Foundation and Susannah Yugler at The University of Pennsylvania.
+Beyond Performance, Gisella has a background in fitness instruction.
+Having taught various exercise modalities in studio settings, she has developed a foundation in strength-based training and form focused instruction.

 -